mksaraf/kubernetes-lab-tutorial/content/setup.md

 ### Setup the CNI network plugins
 In this tutorial we are not going to provision any overlay networks for containers networking.
 Instead we'll rely on the simpler routing networking between the nodes.
 That means we need to add some static routes to our hosts.

-First, make sure the IP forwarding kernel option is enabled on all hosts
+First, make sure the IP forwarding kernel option and is enabled on all worker nodes

     echo "net.ipv4.ip_forward = 1" > /etc/sysctl.conf

+Since we are going to use Linux bridge for pod networking, make sure that packets traversing the Linux bridge are sent to iptables for processing

+    echo "net.bridge.bridge-nf-call-iptables=1" >> /etc/sysctl.conf

+Load the ``br_netfilter`` kernel module and make sure it is loaded at system startup

+    modprobe br_netfilter
+    echo br_netfilter > /etc/modules-load.d/bridge.conf

+Load the above kernel settings and restart the network service on all the worker nodes

+    sysctl -p /etc/sysctl.conf
     systemctl restart network

-The IP address space for containers will be allocated from the ``10.38.0.0/16`` cluster range assigned to each Kubernetes worker through the node registration process.
-Based on the above configuration each worker will be set with a 24-bit subnet

-    * kubew03 10.38.3.0/24
-    * kubew04 10.38.4.0/24
-    * kubew05 10.38.5.0/24

 On all the worker nodes, download and install the CNI network plugin